johnnyryan/Verity/README.md

 | Bias profile | Shaped by RLHF / instruction tuning | Shaped by SNLI / MNLI / FEVER labels |
 | Cost per call | 100 ms – seconds | ~150 ms |

-In the verity, the **premise** is `prior_context` (a document, spec, or earlier chat the answer is supposed to be grounded in) and the **hypothesis** is each claim extracted from the answer.
+The **premise** is `prior_context` (a document, spec, or earlier chat the answer is supposed to be grounded in) and the **hypothesis** is each claim extracted from the answer.
 Contradictions are a hard fail signal; "neutral" (= unsupported by the premise) is a soft warn signal that requires 2+ to escalate.

 NLI runs only when prior_context is supplied.
 The pairwise fallback (each claim against every other claim within the same answer) was tested as zero-signal and is now off by default — see Appendix A.7.